AmazingCow-Tools/RepoBareBones/README.md

   --n2omatt    : Copy the README.md to n2omatt projects.
   --amazingcow : Copy the README.md to Amazing Cow projects.
 [Default]

+  --force : Overwrite previous files.

+  project-name : Specify the name of the project.
+Otherwise repobb will try
+                 to get it from the git info.

 Notes:
   Options marked with * are exclusive, i.e. the repobb will run that